Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 Recommended starting dose: 2.5–5 mg

-The dosage should be increased gradually according to individual tolerance.
+The dosage should be increased gradually based on individual tolerance.

 Main effects